crcarrick/framework/README.md

 ## Problems

 ```
+- Hydration -- How do we rehydrate on the client?
-- Webpack -- How do we bundle?
+- Bundling  -- How do we bundle?
 Is it webpack or something else?
-- Routing -- How does the file system router fit?
-- RSC     -- Can we support RSC?
+- Server    -- Can we support RSC?
 ```